 Jacksonville's thriving Freedom Boat Club celebrates rank as one of nation's largest

-It's a timeless expression, indicating good fortune or unqualified success: Your boat has come in.
-In the case of the local affiliate of the Freedom Boat Club, it would be more accurate to say: The fleet has come in.
+JACKSONVILLE, Fla. - Feb.
+2, 2017 - PRLog -- It's a timeless expression indicating good fortune or unqualified success: Your boat has come in.

 Comments